mlflow/mlp-regression-template/README.md

 ```

 ### Accessing MLflow Pipeline Runs
-To check MLflow experiment and runs from pipeline execution:
+To view MLflow Experiments and MLflow Runs from pipeline execution:

 1. Enter the template root directory